New York Youth Symphony: Orchestra

 Andrew Jihong Kim is the current music director with assistant conductor Adrian Rogers.

 Chamber music

-The Chamber Music Program (CMP) provides musicians aged 12 to 22 opportunity to participate in chamber ensembles of a variety of instrumentations.
-The current director is Dr. Lisa Tipton, of the Meridian Quartet.
+The Chamber Music Program (CMP) provides musicians aged 12 to 22 the opportunity to participate in chamber ensembles of a variety of instrumentations.
+The current director is Dr. Lisa Tipton of the Meridian Quartet.

 The program uses established musicians teach master classes for the students.
 Past coaches have included: